TkachenkoEgor/go-rabbimq-mongodb-api/README.md

 In response, you will receive data from mongodb_

-4. To send a request with a jwt in the header using the GO code
+4. To send a HTTP request with a jwt in the header using the GO code
 ```
 cd api-request
 go run request.go